graasp/graasp-app-code-capsule/docs/SETUP.md

-# React project with Typescript and other bells and whistles
+# React App with Typescript and other bells and whistles

-Here you will get detailed steps on how ot setup a new **ReactJS** app using **TypeScript** and best practice tools:
+Here you will get detailed steps on how to set up a new **ReactJS** app using **TypeScript** and best practice tools:

 - linter: _eslint_
 - code formatter: _prettier_